-- (i) Accreditation for a period of five years subject to satisfactory progress reports.
-Accreditation may also be subject to certain conditions being addressed within a specified period and to satisfactory progress reports.
-(See 4) In the year the accreditation ends, the intern training accreditation authority will submit a comprehensive progress report for extension of accreditation.
+- (i) Accreditation for a period of five years subject to satisfactory monitoring submissions.
+Accreditation may also be subject to certain conditions being addressed within a specified period and to satisfactory monitoring submissions.
+(See 4) In the year the accreditation ends, the intern training accreditation authority will submit an accreditation extension submission.
 Subject to a satisfactory report, the AMC may grant a further period of accreditation, up to a maximum of three years, before a new accreditation assessment. - (ii) Accreditation for a shorter period of time.
 If significant deficiencies are identified or there is insufficient information to determine that the intern training accreditation authority satisfies the domains for assessing accreditation authorities, the AMC may grant accreditation with conditions and for a period of less than five years.
-At the conclusion of this period, or sooner if the intern training accreditation authority requests, the AMC will conduct a follow-up review.

-Should the accreditation be extended to five years, in the year the accreditation ends, the intern training accreditation authority will submit a comprehensive report for extension of the accreditation.
-Subject to a satisfactory report, the AMC may grant a further period of accreditation, up to the maximum possible period, before a new accreditation assessment.

-(iii) Accreditation may be refused or revoked where the intern training accreditation authority has not satisfied the AMC that it can meet the domains for assessing accreditation authorities.
-The AMC would take such action after detailed consideration of the impact on the healthcare system and on individuals of withdrawal of accreditation and of other avenues for correcting deficiencies.

-If the AMC withdraws accreditation, it will give written notice of the decision, its reasons, and the procedures available for review of the decision within the AMC.
+At the conclusion of this period, or sooner if the intern training accreditation authority requests, the AMC will conduct a follow-up review. - Should the accreditation be extended to five years, in the year the accreditation ends, the intern training accreditation authority will submit an accreditation extension submission for extension of the accreditation.
+Subject to a satisfactory report, the AMC may grant a further period of accreditation, up to the maximum possible period, before a new accreditation assessment. - (iii) Accreditation may be refused or revoked where the intern training accreditation authority has not satisfied the AMC that it can meet the domains for assessing accreditation authorities.
+The AMC would take such action after detailed consideration of the impact on the healthcare system and on individuals of withdrawal of accreditation and of other avenues for correcting deficiencies. - If the AMC withdraws accreditation, it will give written notice of the decision, its reasons, and the procedures available for review of the decision within the AMC.